Shockshwat/Shiru/README.md

 </p>

 ## **About**
 **Shiru** is a fork of [Miru](https://github.com/ThaUnknown/miru/) that is focused on providing a better feature rich experience with free mobile support.
-The overall goal was to implement feature and a similar experience to using a website with similar functionality to MalSync and AniSkip.
+The overall goal was to implement features and design a similar experience to using a streaming website with functionality akin to MalSync and AniSkip.

 This is a pure JS BitTorrent streaming environment, with a built-in list manager.
 Imagine qBit + Taiga + MPV, all in a single package, but streamed real-time.
 Completly ad free with no tracking/data collection.